-For the purposes of this application, digitization should be considered broadly.
+For the purposes of the application, digitization should be considered broadly.
 It may include (but is not limited to): the photographing of manuscripts, newspapers, graphic materials, or rare books; the scanning of index cards; the cataloging of rare materials; the enhancement of digital catalog records; or the inventorying of manuscript collections.
 We welcome project proposals employing materials from libraries and archives of all sizes.
-If you have questions about this program or the application process, including how to construct a detailed budget or expected digitization standards, please contact Martha Howard at firstname.lastname@example.org.

-Upon completion of digitization, the materials must be made publicly available and copies of the images must be placed on deposit with both the Washington Library and the Omohundro Institute.
+Upon completion of digitization, the materials must be made publicly available.
 The Library and the OI will feature links to the completed projects on their websites.
 Fellowship recipients also may be asked to write blog posts and other pieces for publication by the two groups.

 Required Files for the Digital Collections Fellowship application